topelab/l2data2code/src/L2Data2Code/L2Data2CodeWPF/README.md

 ## Build solution

-You can load sln file with Visual Studio 2019 (Community it's OK) or run `dotnet build` from cmd line at directory containing sln file.
+You can load SLN file with Visual Studio 2019 (Community it's OK) or run `dotnet build` from command line at directory containing SLN file.

 ## Definitions